End of fashion era as Jane Davidson to close – Daily Business

 End of fashion era as Jane Davidson to close

-Jane Davidson, the women’s fashion boutique, is to cease trading next month more than 53 years after it opened for business.
+Jane Davidson, the women’s fashion boutique, is to cease trading next month more than 53 years after it opened for business and just weeks after picking up a couple of industry awards.

-The business, named after its founder (now Jane Hall), has been run by her daughter, Sarah Murray, since 1997.
+The Edinburgh-based business, named after its founder (now Jane Hall), has been run by her daughter, Sarah Murray, since 1997.

+It is understood the decision to close is merely a lifestyle choice and that the business has been trading strongly.
+A sale was ruled out because of the personal associations with the brand.

 Established in 1969 in The Grassmarket, the boutique originally sold only British brands such as Jean Muir, Ozzie Clark, and Jean Varon, and was decorated in the style of a smart French salon.